Sivabarani/Zomato-Restaurants-Dataset/README.md

 This dataset contains comprehensive details about various restaurants listed on Zomato, with a primary focus on analyzing restaurant ratings.

 **Understanding Supervised Learning**
 Supervised learning involves predicting an outcome based on labeled data.
-Initially, I considered this dataset for supervised learning applications, particularly for analyzing restaurant ratings.
+Initially, I considered this dataset for supervised learning (Classification) applications, particularly for analyzing restaurant ratings.

 **Dataset Description**
 • Restaurant Id: Unique id of every restaurant across various cities of the world